chagaz/practical-microbiomess-2017/README.md

 ```sh
   ipython2
 ```
+__Tip:__ Once you have copied code, you can paste it in the ipython terminal by simply typing `%paste`.
+(This command is called a "magic" in ipython, and will keep code indentation.)

 We're going to use a Python package called `pandas` to manipulate data.
 Pandas manipulates data in so-called "data frames".
-In your ipython terminal, type:
+In your ipython terminal, type or copy-paste:

 ```python
 # Load the pandas package